 - Small talcum powder (great for drying out your feet at night)

-Note: Some of the above items can be purchased in Launceston before the trek when doing our food shopping.
+Note: Some of the above items can be purchased in Launceston before the trek.

 Note: One of the expedition leaders will be carrying a medium first aid kit for the group that will contain all of this medical equipment, but we would highly recommend that you carry a small personal first aid kit that contains these basic items.